Dhruvq/Dhruvq/README.md

 ## 👋 Hey there

-I’m Dhruv, an Electrical Engineering M.S. student in Los Angeles focused on Machine Learning.
+I’m Dhruv, an Electrical Engineering M.S. student at USC focused on Machine Learning.
 I currently enjoy building clean, efficient ML pipelines and exploring the possibilities of where AI can take us.

 These days I’m focused on: